ivysingal09/bootcamp_ivy_singal/project/stage2_project/README.md

 - **docs/** → for reports, figures, or documentation

 ## Notes
-This setup ensures all team members use the same structure and tools.
 Data is separated into raw vs. processed, notebooks are for analysis steps, and reusable code lives in `src/`.